zadzbw/koa2-cors/README.md

 ### allowMethods

 Configures the **Access-Control-Allow-Methods** CORS header.
-Expects a comma-delimited array , If not specified, default allowMethods is `['GET', 'PUT', 'POST', 'DELETE', 'HEAD', 'OPTIONS']`.
+Expects a comma-delimited array , If not specified, default allowMethods is `['GET', 'PUT', 'POST', 'PATCH', 'DELETE', 'HEAD', 'OPTIONS']`.

 ### allowHeaders
 Configures the **Access-Control-Allow-Headers** CORS header.
 Expects a comma-delimited array .
 If not specified, defaults to reflecting the headers specified in the request's **Access-Control-Request-Headers** header.